 Wait for the logged in confirmation screen.
 If the login process is successful, the display shows the successful user login indicator (IP indicator) icon and Logged in, with Logt and Exit.

 Logging Out

 When you have logged in or you are using Offline mode, you can log out.

-- 1 Press the Menu Select button directly below Logt. - 2 The display shows the User Login Indicator icon and Clear private data?. - 3 Select Yes to clear all your private data.
-The display shows momentary Private data cleared.
+- 1 Press the Menu Select button directly below Logt. - 2 The display shows Clear private data?.
+Go to step 3.
+OR